pemn/vtk_reserves/README.md

 ## Description
 This is a complete toolchain to calculate ore body reserves from a geological block model, topographical surfaces and region solids.
 While there are many software packages that enable this calculation, this is a fully open source sollution.
 Free, auditable and extendable.
-It integrates multiple mature, python modules to handle each step of this complex process.
+It integrates multiple mature python modules to handle each step of this complex process.
+The mudules used include:
+ - pyvista (geometry calculations and rendering
+ - pandas (number crunching)
+ - tkinter (graphical interface)

 ## Maturity
 This solution is under active development.
 ## How to install